 A transhiatal esophagectomy is a procedure that is sometimes used in the treatment of esophageal cancer.
 During an esophagectomy, part or all of the esophagus is removed and the stomach is made into a cylinder, pulled up into the neck and attached to the remaining esophagus.
 There are several different ways to accomplish this; the word "transhiatal" is a term that refers to one specific method.
-When performing a transhiatal esophagectomy, a surgeon makes a small incision in the neck and other small incisions on the abdomen, then inserts specialized surgical instruments to remove the cancer and surrounding lymph nodes.
+When performing a transhiatal esophagectomy, a surgeon makes a small incision in the neck and other small incisions on the stomach, then inserts specialized surgical instruments to remove the cancer and surrounding lymph nodes.

 Sometimes, an esophagectomy is performed as a traditional (open) operation or a minimally invasive procedure – such as robotic surgery.
 At Moffitt Cancer Center, we provide a variety of innovative surgical treatments to meet the wide-ranging needs of our patients.